MBEP Smart Commuting Toolkit

 Qualified commuter parking: $265

-Developed by LDA Consultants, this tool helps users calculate vehicle trips and miles travelled reduced by their smart commuting (aka TDM) programs and to calculate benefit-cost ratios or ROI.
+Developed by LDA Consultants, this tool will help employers calculate vehicle trips and miles travelled reduced by their smart commuting (aka TDM) programs and to calculate benefit-cost ratios or ROI.
 This spreadsheet-analysis method and a user manual for using it in your area may be downloaded here.

 Smart Commuting Tools in Our Region